November 2015 Paris attacks: Restaurant shootings and bombing

-The first shootings occurred around 21:25 on the rue Bichat and the rue Alibert, near the Canal Saint-Martin in the 10th arrondissement.
-The three Belgian-Moroccan attackers, including ringleader Abdelhamid Abaaoud, Brahim Abdeslam and Chakib Akrouh emerged from a rental SEAT León before killing the driver of a car in front of them and then proceeding to shoot at people outside Le Carillon, a café and bar.
-Next, they crossed the rue Bichat and shot people inside the restaurant Le Petit Cambodge.
+The first shootings occurred around 21:24 on the rue Bichat and the rue Alibert, near the Canal Saint-Martin in the 10th arrondissement.
+The three Belgian-Moroccan attackers, including ringleader Abdelhamid Abaaoud who was driving, Brahim Abdeslam and Chakib Akrouh emerged from a rental SEAT León registration 1 GUT 180-B and began to open fire on nearby establishments.
+Abaaoud and Akrouh who were sat on the left side of the vehicle fired at the Cambodian restaurant Le Petit Cambodge.
+Brahim Abdeslam who was sat on the right side fired at the bar Le Carillon.
 According to French police, an eyewitness said one of the gunmen shouted "Allahu Akbar".
-A total of thirteen people were killed at these locations, and ten others were critically injured.
+Thirteen people were killed in total: Four people were killed at Le Carillon, Eight at Le Petit Cambodge, and one on the street nearby.
+Additionally, 22 people were injured, 16 seriously.
+Approximately 130 rounds are fired, and three individuals fire 50, 24 and 56 rounds respectively.
 Afterwards, the assailants fled in the SEAT León.
 Doctors and nurses from the nearby Hôpital Saint-Louis were in Le Carillon when the attacks happened and supplied emergency assistance to the wounded.